 2. Plan the Shot

 This is the mental aspect of getting ready and is done both simultaneously and following the first step of physically getting ready.
 The shooter needs to make a plan for her shot.
 Here are some things to think about.
 Is there a teammate behind the goal?
-Is there a shooting angle?
+Is there a good shooting angle?
 Do I have a defender adjacent that will crash?
 If so, from what side, or both?
 Is the goal keeper right or left-handed?
-Does one of my teammates have a better shot?
+Does one of my teammates have a better shot if I pass to her?
 Also the shooter should consider her strengths and skills.
 Does she have a good high velocity shot or a great bounce shot, or both?
 Is she quick on the whistle?
-From this “planning process” a shooter can determine the ideal release and placement for her shot.
+By planning the shot a shooter can determine the ideal release and placement for her shot to improve her chance to score.

 3. Use Good Technique